specklesystems/speckle-docs/user/sketchup.md

 For the moment, there is only one send mode: selection.

 Simply select all the objects you would like to send, then click the "Send" cube.
-To switch the targeted branch, click the currently selected branch and find the branch from the dropdown menu.
+To switch the targeted model, click the currently selected model and find the model from the dropdown menu.

 ![sending-with-sketchup-img](./img-sketchup/sketchup-send.png)